Tennis player on brink of win disqualified after slamming ball into chair umpire's face

 This sort of thing is hardly unprecedented in tennis, a sport where frustration is common and easily taken out on the ball.
 The most infamous example in recent history would be when world No. 1 Novak Djokovic was kicked out of the 2020 US Open after hitting a line judge with a ball.
 There was also the time Alexander Zverev smashed his racket against the umpire's chair and got disqualified.

-A more similar incident occurred at the Davis Cup in 2017, when Canada's Denis Shapovalov drilled the chair umpire after losing a point and got his entire team disqualified from the tournament.
+A more similar incident occurred at the Davis Cup in 2017, when Canada's Denis Shapovalov drilled the chair umpire after losing a point and cost his entire team a first-round win over Great Britain.
 The umpire wasn't as fortunate as Anderson, as he required surgery to repair a fractured orbital bone in his left eye.